skw359/Journey/README.md

 **Development Status**

-Journey is currently in active development.
+Journey is currently in very active development.
 While it's functional, there are still optimizations and features to be added.
 Contributors and testers are welcome!

 **Known Issues**